thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 | `character varying(n)`, `varchar(n)` | variable     | Variable-length string, limited length    | N/A                            |
 | `character(n)`, `char(n)`            | variable     | Fixed-length string, blank padded         | N/A                            |

-Used for the `id` column of the `movies` table from earlier, the `serial` data type is not a true type.
-Rather, it's merely a notational convenience for creating a unique identifier column.
-When a `serial` column is created, a PostgreSQL server instead creates an `integer` column with an attached sequence generator.
+Additionally, the `serial` data type, which was used as the data type for the `id` column from earlier, is not a true type.
+Rather, it's a notational convenience for creating a unique identifier column.
+When a `serial` column is declared, a PostgreSQL server instead creates an `integer` column with an attached sequence generator.

 A **sequence generator** is a special, single-row table that's used for generating numbers in sequential order.
-A `serial` sequence generator starts with value of `1` by default and increments the value by `1` each time generator is used.
+A `serial` sequence generator starts with value of `1` and increments the value by `1` each time the generator is triggered.

 The see the sequence generator for the `id` column of the `movies` table, run the following command.